How It Works

 2. To prevent collection of contacts on your website where they are voluntarily giving you an email address.
 If you collect newsletter signups, have an e-commerce site, or use any other type of conversion event involving an email address, you don't need us to identify or deliver that email address to you.

-To solve for both of these scenarios, we have multiple ways to suppress contacts in Retention.com, outlined below.
+To solve for both of these scenarios, we have multiple ways to suppress contacts in Retention.com.

 1. Suppress existing contacts via integration